denniemok/staff-chat-simplified/README.md

 <hr>

 ### Introduction
-This is a lightweight plugin with exactly one function: staff chat.
+This is a lightweight plugin with exactly one function: enable staff connection with a simple staff chat.
 Nothing fancy or complicated is involved.
 What it does is only the simplest task you ever ask for, hence the performance and size. <br>

 <hr>